RoteAugen/advanced-iterators/README.md

 #Advanced Iterators

 A collection of Java iterators that extends the basic linear behavior.
 It adheres to the Decorator Pattern to ensure loose coupling and a high flexibility.
+Comes with JUnit test cases.

 ### PeekIterator
 add a ```.peek()``` function to allow obtaining value without advancing the iterator.